ploopcity/esp32-enumeration/README.md

 Educational purposes only!
 Running a port scan on devices you do not own is Illegal!

-"Stay safe in cyber space" - PenAce
+"Stay safe in cyber space"